Deep Reinforcement Learning for Drone Route Optimization in Post-Disaster Road Assessment: Experiments

 \subsection{Computational performance}

-\autoref{Table 2} and \autoref{Table 3} compare results across varying numbers of drones in a fixed 200-node network, with the maximum allowable time $p_{\max}$ set to 30 and 45 minutes, respectively. \autoref{Table 4} and \autoref{Table 5} present analogous comparisons for a fixed 400-node network under the same $p_{\max}$ values, with drone numbers varied.
-In each table, the first column lists the names of the methods, where $\text{AEDM} \times 8$ denotes the proposed model with 8× instance augmentation during testing.
-The second column indicates the number of drones; the third column reports solution time, where Gurobi’s values correspond to its maximum allowed solving time—set to 100, 500, 1,000, and 2,000 seconds to reflect disaster response time constraints.
-The fourth column shows the optimal objective value at the recorded time, and the fifth column presents the gap, defined as $\text{Gap} = (y - y_{\text{other}})/y$, where $y$ is the objective value from $\text{AEDM} \times 8$ and $y_{\text{other}}$ from other methods.
-The comparative results reveal three critical insights:
+To comprehensively evaluate the proposed AEDM, we compare it against three baseline methods: (1) Gurobi, a commercial solver that solves the mathematical formulation in Appendix~\ref{Mathematical formulation}; (2) GC (Greedy Construction), the first phase of the heuristic described in Appendix~\ref{Traditional optimization methods}; and (3) GC+LS (Greedy Construction with Local Search), the complete two-phase heuristic combining greedy construction and local search improvement. \autoref{Table 2} and \autoref{Table 3} compare results across varying numbers of drones in a fixed 200-node network, with the maximum allowable time $p_{\max}$ set to 30 and 45 minutes, respectively. \autoref{Table 4} and \autoref{Table 5} present analogous comparisons for a fixed 400-node network under the same $p_{\max}$ values, with drone numbers varied.
+In each table, the first column lists the method names, where AEDM~$\times$~8 denotes the proposed model with 8$\times$ instance augmentation during testing.
+The second column indicates the number of drones; the third column reports solution time, where Gurobi's values correspond to its maximum allowed solving time (100, 500, 1,000, and 2,000 seconds) to reflect disaster response time constraints, while GC, GC+LS, and AEDM show actual computation time per instance.
+The fourth column presents the objective value (total collected damage information value), and the fifth column shows the relative gap, defined as $\text{Gap} = (y - y_{\text{other}})/y \times 100\%$, where $y$ is the objective value from AEDM~$\times$~8 and $y_{\text{other}}$ from other methods.